 If you have a bus pass in Warrington you can use it at any time, seven days a week.

 No need to wait until 9.30am, just hop on-board and catch a bus from any Warrington bus stop,

 You can also travel for free in Halton and Cheshire West & Chester during the following times.

 You can travel into Wales providing your journey starts in the Cheshire West and Chester area.

 Travel outside of Warrington, Halton and Cheshire West & Chester is free during the following times:

 Full fare applies at all other times.

-Bus Passes issued by Warrington Borough Council aren't valid for use on trains, trams, underground services, tours/excursions, sightseeing buses or National Express coaches.
+Bus passes we issue aren't valid for use on trains, trams, underground services, tours/excursions, sightseeing buses or National Express coaches.